We Must Stop The Trade of Shark Fins

 - While shark finning is illegal in U.S. waters, shark fins – including imports from countries that allow finning – continue to be bought and sold throughout the U.S.

 - In fact, NOAA records show over 85 alleged shark finning cases since January 2010

 For more in-depth articles about finning, fin soup and the trade, check out our shark knowledge section.

 In 2010 we recognized an unique opportunity when Hawaii State Senator Clayton Hee introduced a bill to ban the sale, possession and trade of shark fins in Hawaii.
 At the time, there wasn’t much hope in the conservation world that this would have a chance of passing.
-But we dove in, committed fully and rallied the forces.
-Hawaii became the first State to pass such a law.
-Eleven other US States and many Pacific island Nations have followed the example.
+But we persisted and Hawaii became the first State to pass such a law.
+Eleven other US states and many Pacific island nations have followed the example.